TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 5/1 Kings 5.4.md

 ---

-But now Jehovah my God hath given me rest on every side; there is neither adversary, nor evil occurrence.
+But now Yahweh my God has given me rest on every side.
+There is neither adversary, nor evil occurrence.